scarletteliza/creek-generator/README.md

 The Creek Generator is a generating space.

 ## Structure
 When the program is run, the creek is generated element by element.
-At various points, dependent on drawing a random number, poetic interludes appear. these, too, change depending on chance.
+At various points, dependent on drawing a random number, poetic interludes appear.
+These, too, change depending on chance.

 ## How to run